nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 2**: Call a single statistics function which returns an array of statistical values
     * Pros:
         1. Fewer repetition of code.
-        2. More optimised solution as `ObservableList<Person>` needs to be iterated only once.
+        2. More optimised solution as `ObservableList<Student>` needs to be iterated only once.
     * Cons: Violates Single Responsibility Principle (SRP) as the function would have multiple responsibilities.

 ### Schedule List Feature